The Gospel According to John:

 Q&A—does Jesus tell lies?

-One participant in this Bible study has noticed that in the Gospel According to John 7:8, Jesus tells his unbelieving brethren: “Go to the feast yourselves; I am not going up to this feast, for my time has not yet fully come,” but then two verses later the Evangelist tells us that Jesus did go up to Jerusalem by himself after his brethren already had gone to the feast.
+One participant in this Bible study has noticed that in the Gospel According to John 7:8, Jesus tells his unbelieving brethren: “Go to the feast yourselves; I am not going up to this feast, for my time has not yet fully come,” but then two verses later the Evangelist tells us that Jesus did go up to Jerusalem by himself after his brethren already had gone there.

 Q: When pondering whether Jesus knew what he was going to do in the Gospel According to John 7:8, my discussion group wondered if Jesus was telling a fib to the brethren.

 A—what Matthew says: It hardly seems likely that the Evangelist would present Jesus telling a lie in the very Gospel in which Jesus is so intimately associated with the truth.
-Turning to God’s Word author Matthew Phelps took a look at the original Greek in this passage, and he reports that the Greek word translated as “for” in the RSVCE and RSV2CE is absolutely causal, so the original language makes it thoroughly clear that when Jesus tells his brethren he’s not going up to the feast, he’s not going because his time has not yet come.
+Turning to God’s Word author Matthew Phelps took a look at the original Greek in this passage, and he reports that the Greek word translated as “for” in the RSVCE and RSV2CE is absolutely causal, so the original language makes it thoroughly clear that when Jesus tells his brethren he’s not going up to the feast, he’s not going because his time hasn’t yet come.
 The Gospel According to John 7:8 (NABRE) emphasizes this meaning by translating the same Greek word as “because.”

 This is very similar to what Jesus tells his Mother in the Gospel According to John 2:4: “O woman, what have you to do with me?
 My hour has not yet come.”
 In both instances, something happens to make Jesus decide—even though his hour or time hasn’t yet come—that he should go ahead with the request (spoken or unspoken) at hand.
 In Cana, Jesus provides wine for the marriage feast.
 When he goes to the feast in Jerusalem, Jesus announces that he can provide living water to anyone who comes to him.
 Both of these events appear to be important markers as Jesus moves closer and closer to his “hour.”